 Before seeing your GP, it might be easier to think about and answer the questions in the symptom self-test.
-This can be found inside the flap at the back of this booklet.
-You can fill this out and take it along with you.
-Alternatively, you can find the symptom self test on our website www. prostatescotland.org.uk.
+You can find the symptom self-test on our website www.prostatescotland.org.uk.
 Answering the questions before you go will give your GP a really good insight into what your symptoms are and how they may be affecting your quality of life.
-It can also be an easy way for you to start talking to your GP about something you might find a bit embarrassing.
+It can also be an easy way for you to start talking to your GP about something that you might find a bit embarrassing.